mittelmark/microemacs/README.md

 executables.

 If you place the file zlib1.dll and eventuall the file dssp-0.dll in the same folder as the executable that file should be run using wine directly on a Linux system.
-To check the executuable on Linux using wine you do something like this:
+To check the executable on Linux using wine you do something like this:

 ```